rubocode/black-metal-theme-neovim/README.md

 ## Configuration

-There are 14 themes included, each with a light and dark variant.
+There are 16 themes included, each with a dark, alternative and light variant.
 Yes, I know, light variants aren't `TRVE`.
 Just don't use them if you don't like them.
 The light theme is used when `{ variant = "light" }` is passed to `setup(options)` or when `vim.o.background = "light"`.

+If you are ok with the default config, just load themes with either `:colorscheme <band_name>` or `:colorscheme <band_name>-alt`.
+If you need further customization, here you go:

 Default options are given below: